nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 ## My first nil pointer panic in Go was due to lack of sum types

 Ok, that section title is a bit cheeky and probably not entirely true.
 But when I figured out what caused the panic in my code, the thought "sum types would've caught this at compile time" _did_ cross my mind.
 I'm sure the astute reader could find better ways to structure my first implementation, even without sum types.
-But humour me for the sake of this article.
+But humor me for the sake of this article.

 Let me say it now: This is _not_ one of those "Go should have sum types" post.
 A lot has already been written on the topic and I don't want to get into the debate (although you'll probably guess where I stand).
 Let's just assume I want to _emulate_ something like sum types in Go, then: